backstage/backstage/plugins/uptimerobot/README.md

 # Backstage plugin for integrating UptimeRobot

-[UptimeRobot](https://uptimerobot.com) let's you track the availability of your services.
+[UptimeRobot](https://uptimerobot.com) lets you track the availability of your services.
 This plugin provides the integration for Backstage so you can see the status of your monitors from within Backstage.

 ## Screenshots